How To Run A Successful Hockey Tryout: Evaluating Youth Hockey Players

 J. With the method that I plan to run each drill, will the evaluators have enough time to

 record a score, then see the next athlete fully?
 People running the drills should communicate with the evaluators to get the right cadence.

 K. Is there a reliable network connection at the location of the event?
-This determines whether you’ll need to download the app ahead of time, sync before they leave the house, gather data, then sync data to the SkillShark website when they get home or near a cell tower.
-Knowing this will also help you understand how you’ll handle the
+SkillShark works in both online and offline mode.
+If you’re concerned about the network, simply download and open the app ahead of time.
+This will sync your evaluation before you leave the house, have evaluators do the same.
+You will then be able to easily gather data, then sync data to the SkillShark website when you get home or near a cell tower.

 Sample Hockey Evaluation Process Example

 The following example we will show consists of the criteria below:

 - This group is for our U11 kids

 - There are 90 athletes in this age group.

 - We will not focus on evaluating the goalies, to keep things simple.

 - Only 30 skaters at a time will be allowed on the ice at one time.